 Image: Hauppauge 1196 TV Tuner Card

-Up next in the list of what things can be plugged in PCIe slots is a TV Tuner card.
+Up next on the list of what things can be plugged into PCIe slots is a TV Tuner card.
 Simply put, TV Tuner cards let your PC work like a TV.
-They allow it to directly receive TV signals, decode it and show you TV channels.
+They allow it to receive TV signals, decode them directly, and show you TV channels.

-These cards are relatively inexpensive and can come in handy in a variety of situations.
-Some can be plugged in via USB, but there are many which get connected directly to the motherboard via PCIe ports.
+These cards are relatively inexpensive and can come in handy in various situations.
+Some can be plugged in via USB, but many connect directly to the motherboard via PCIe ports.